 Articles seek to cover a wide range of disciplines with a strong emphasis on trans-sectional and transdisciplinary perspectives aimed at examining successes, problems, and questions in policy, advocacy, and teaching and learning practices in urban education.
 VUE pays particular attention to pieces that highlight the experiences, hopes, dreams, and concerns of historically underrepresented and vulnerable groups in education along lines of gender, race, sexual identity, dis/ability, language, ethnicity, religion, and indigenous or immigration status.
 As an open-access journal, VUE aims to disseminate important, topical, relevant, and urgent research, thoughts, and commentary to a wide audience.

-Manuscript submission: Electronic manuscripts can be submitted to nyumetro-vue@nyu.edu.
-For complete guidelines for submissions, please visit our website and review the Call for Submissions for the issue to which you plan to submit.
+Manuscript submission: For complete submission guidelines, please visit our website and review the Call for Submissions for the issue to which you plan to submit.

 Subscriptions/Access: The VUE editorial team seeks to make VUE available to the widest possible audience; therefore, VUE does not embrace a paid subscription model.
 Requests for digital subscriptions can be made by providing a valid email to the VUE mailing list link.